 CHAPTER IV.
 THE POLICE SEARCH.

-NE HOUR HAD PASSED SINCE The Shadow had carried Howard Norwyn from the Zenith Building.
+ONE hour had passed since The Shadow had carried Howard Norwyn from the Zenith Building.
 In that space of time, much had taken place within the walls of the towering skyscraper.
 Office 3318 had become the headquarters of a massed investigation.